 Your estate plan and financial goals often change as you enter new stages of life.
 For those over 60, it is especially important to maintain an up-to-date estate plan that addresses your individual living situation.
 By doing so, you have the ability to provide for your loved ones and remain in control of how your assets are transferred.
 Because your end of life wishes may change, you should have an experienced Wisconsin attorney review your estate plan on a regular basis.

-If you would like a free initial consultation regarding your estate plan, call Attorney Daniel J. Krause at (608) 268-5751.
+If you would like a initial consultation regarding your estate plan, call Attorney Daniel J. Krause at (608) 268-5751.
 At Krause Law Offices LLC, our hardworking trusts lawyer can help you develop a comprehensive estate plan that is right for your individual situation.
 Mr. Krause helps clients located throughout the State of Wisconsin with probate matters, health care documents, powers of attorney, trusts, wills, and a wide variety of other estate planning tools.
 To speak with an experienced estate planning attorney today, please contact Krause Law Offices LLC through our website.

 Using an Irrevocable Trust in Wisconsin to Accomplish Your Gift-Giving Goals, Wisconsin Probate & Estate Planning Lawyer Blog, October 21, 2012